ChickenSempai/Leet/README.md

 # Leet
-Pushing here things that i've done *NOT ALL!*
+Pushing here things that i've done, *MUCH MORE IS LEFT BEHIND!*